Television in Uruguay: Digital television

 On August 27, 2007, the Uruguayan government issued a decree stating that the DVB-T and DVB-H standards would be adopted.
+Uruguay hoped at the time for neighboring countries to reach an agreement on an HDTV standard, a process which took a number of years.
 On February 17, 2011, the government issued a new decree revoking the former one, and selecting ISDB-T as the standard to be adopted.

-Uruguay hoped for neighboring countries to reach an agreement on an HDTV standard, but so far that does not seem to be the case.